Cheung-Chak-Hang-Billy/Evaluate-Student-Summary/README.md

 * prompt_title - A short-hand title for the prompt.
 * prompt_text - The full prompt text.

 prompts_test.csv - The test set prompts.
 Contains the same fields as above.
-The prompts here are only an example.
-The full test set has a large number of prompts.
-The train / public test / private test splits do not share any prompts.